The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: Experiments

 \subsection{Two-dimensional toy example}

-We design a 2-D toy example $L(w_1, w_2)$ with two basins, a small one and a large one, corresponding to a sharp and flat minima, $(1,1)$ and $(-1,-1)$, respectively, both of which are global minima.
-Please refer to Supplementary Materials for the detailed constructions.
+We design a 2-D toy example $L(w_1, w_2)$ with two basins, a small one and a large one, corresponding to a sharp and flat minima, $(1,1)$ and $(-1,-1)$, respectively, both of which are global minima, see Supplementary Materials for more details.
 We initialize the dynamics of interest with the sharp minimum $(w_1, w_2) = (1,1)$, and run them to study their behaviors escaping from this sharp minimum.

-To explicitly control the noise magnitude, we only conduct experiments on GD, GLD const, GLD diag, GLD leading (with $k=2=D$ in Table~(\ref{tb:dynamics}), or in other words, the exactly covariance of SGD noise), GLD Hessian ($k=2$) and GLD 1st eigven($H$).
-And we adjust $\sigma_t$ in each dynamics to force their noise to share the same expected squared norm as defined in Eq.~(\ref{eq:tr_const}).
-Figure~\ref{fig:2d}(a) shows the trajectories of the dynamics escaping from the sharp minimum $(1,1)$ towards the flat one $(-1,-1)$, while Figure~\ref{fig:2d}(b) presents the success rate of escaping for each dynamic during $100$ repeated experiments.
+To explicitly control the noise magnitude, we only conduct experiments on GD, GLD const, GLD diag, GLD leading (with $k=2=D$ in Table~\ref{tb:dynamics}, which is also the exactly covariance of SGD noise), GLD Hessian ($k=2$) and GLD 1st eigen($H$).
+And we adjust $\sigma_t$ in each dynamics to force their noise to share the same expected squared norm the meet the constraint Eq.~\eqref{eq:tr-const}.
+Figure~\ref{fig:2d} (Left) shows the trajectories of the dynamics escaping from the sharp minimum $(1,1)$ towards the flat one $(-1,-1)$, while Figure~\ref{fig:2d} (Middle) presents the success rate of escaping for each dynamic during $100$ repeated experiments.
+Figure~\ref{fig:2d} (Right) demonstrates our derived indicator $\Tr(H_t\Sigma_t)$ in one run.

 As shown in Figure~\ref{fig:2d}, GLD 1st eigvec($H$) achieves the highest success rate, indicating the fastest escaping speed from the sharp minimum.
 The dynamics with anisotropic noise aligned with Hessian well, including GLD 1st eigvec($H$), GLD Hessian and GLD leading, greatly outperform GD, GLD const with isotropic noise, and GLD diag with noise poorly aligned with Hessian.
-These experiments are consistent with our theoretical analysis on Ornstein-Uhlenbeck process shown Proposition~\ref{thm:escape_ou} and~\ref{thm:aniso_benefit}, demonstrating the benefits of anisotropic noise for escaping from sharp minima.
+These experiments are consistent with our theoretical analysis on OU process shown in Eq.~\eqref{eq:escape_ou} and Proposition~\ref{thm:aniso_benefit}, demonstrating the benefits of anisotropic noise for escaping from sharp minima.